AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 >
 >   The new commenting experience is the only experience for goals <span class="preview">and cards</span>.
 You must have an additional license to access Workfront Goals.
 For more information, see [Requirements to uses Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
 >
->     You can add and view updates to cards in the Board areas when you enable the Comments and System Activity sections on a card.
+>     You can add and view updates to cards in the Boards area when you enable the Comments and System Activity sections on a card.
 For more information, see [Add an ad hoc card to a board](../../agile/get-started-with-boards/add-card-to-board.md).

 You can add comments to most objects in Adobe Workfront in the Updates section.
 For more information about which objects display the Updates section, see [Updates section overview](../updating-work-items-and-viewing-updates/updates-tab-overview.md).